 Julie spent the last decade working on science policy, including as public policy manager for the American Institute of Biological Sciences, a non-profit organization devoted to ensuring that federal policymakers receive scientific information to inform their decision-making process.
 Julie has a Master’s degree in biology from the University of Minnesota and a bachelor’s degree in biology from Boston University.

 Julie and her husband Eric have resided in East Rockville for a decade.
-They have a two year old son.
+They have a three year old son.